acquijanoa/discrete_time_u5mortality/scripts/README.md

 - Store in wide format for further processing.

+**Input Data**
+To run Job 01, download the DHS 2015 child recode file and place it in the root folder as follows:

+	LHS0001
+	|- data
+	|--- raw
+	|---- cokr72fl

 #### Job 02: Multiple Imputation

 - Apply PROC MI to the LHS000101 dataset for handling missing data.